SarahAlsarami/Workshop-2-group-13/README.md

   npm init -y
 ```

-Then to download FastTexts Node, Express, and Cors issues
+Then to download FastTexts Node, Express, and Cors issues just follow these commands

 ## Installation